cferdinandi/adventure/content/rules.md

 **When the weight of the stuff a character has with them exceeds their Max Load, they're _encumbered_, and get _Worst Of_ on all STR, DEX, CON, and spellcasting rolls.**

+_This is totally optional.
+Feel free to drop this rule from your games if you don't like it._

 ## Character growth